Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe GeForce GTX Titan X, in theory, should be a small bit faster than the Radeon RX 6650 XT overall. (explain)
+Memory BandwidthTheoretically speaking, the GeForce GTX Titan X should perform just a bit faster than the Radeon RX 6650 XT overall. (explain)

-Texel RateThe Radeon RX 6650 XT will be a lot (approximately 37%) faster with regards to anisotropic filtering than the GeForce GTX Titan X. (explain)
+Texel RateThe Radeon RX 6650 XT is a lot (about 37%) faster with regards to anisotropic filtering than the GeForce GTX Titan X. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison